-Time-resolved photoemission spectroscopy is, due to the low mean free path of electrons, suited to probe interfaces buried under only few nm of material.
-Optical techniques, due to the long penetration depth of visible and near IR light in most semiconductors, would enable to reach the interface.
-However, linear optical techniques, as for example transmission or reflection spectroscopy, are dominated by bulk contributions that bury the interfacial response.
+Time-resolved photoemission spectroscopy is suitable to probe interfaces buried under only few nm of material, due to the low mean free path of electrons, Because of the long penetration depth of visible and near IR light in most semiconductors, optical techniques reach the interface.
+However, linear optical techniques, for example transmission or reflection spectroscopy, are dominated by bulk contributions that bury the interfacial response.

 Figure 1 Scheme of the experimental setup showing the generation of the pump via parametric amplification and doubling, generation and compression of the WLC and detection scheme with Shamrock 303i and Newton EMCCD.